 - Leaving organizational partners stronger and more resilient as a result of shared work

-The PoWER Institute’s “PoWER Up for Organizational Success” is a 3-month intensive collaborative learning opportunity for emerging organizations interested in enhancing their infrastructure.
-Our design features a combination of in-person sessions, web-based trainings, and individualized consultations with a Capacity Building Coach.
+The PoWER Institute’s “PoWER Up for Organizational Success” is a 8-month intensive collaborative learning opportunity for emerging organizations interested in enhancing their infrastructure.
+Due to COVID-19, our collaborative learning opportunity has been adapted to a synchronous online format featuring a combination of web-based trainings (2x/month) and individualized consultations with a Capacity Building Coach (1-2x/month).
 The intent of PoWER Up is to help participating organizations learn how to:

 - Assess areas in need of improvement within their organizations

 - Develop a work plan to address those concerns